Books & Music

 Here are the top ten articles for the Veterans Site!
 These rankings are live and get reset at the beginning of each month, so check back often to see what your fellow visitors are most interested in!

-When the World Says, "You just don't understand."
+When the World Says, "I can't help you."

 Oveta Culp Hobby was a boost to the nation as the first Director of the Womens’ Army Corps and as the first woman to receive the US Army’s Distinguished Service Medal, and as the first Secretary of the Dept. of Health Education and Welfare.